 - Do not add more flour if your dough seems “too wet.”
 This is key.
 It increases the flavor profile of the final product.
 Trust me.
-Yes, it’s harder to mix the dough, but the trick is to make your hands wet so the dough does not stick to your hands when folding.
+Yes, it’s harder to mix the dough, but the trick is to make your hands wet, so the dough does not stick to your hands when folding.
 When I first started experimenting, I made a wet dough and a dry dough.
 It’s tempting to add more flour, but don’t waste your flour for the pre-ferment.
 Leave the dough on the wet side.
-Continue to fold for about 10 minutes and the batter turns into a sticky wet dough.
+Continue to fold for about 10 minutes, and the batter turns into a sticky wet dough.
 It almost resembles cake batter.

 - Refrigerate the final dough before using (not required, but I recommend it).
 After you divided the dough into 2 balls and allow them to rise for 30 minutes, I recommend adding them to plastic bags and refrigerating them for about 12 hours (max 24 hours).
 Why?
 Because cold fermentation yields a more complex flavor and aftertaste.
-If you make this dough, use 1 the dough balls and store the other in the fridge for 2 days before freezing.
-That way, when you’re ready to make pizza again, you already have perfectly rich pizza dough ready.
+If you make this dough, use 1 of the dough balls and store the other in the fridge for 2 days before freezing.
+That way, when you’re ready to make pizza again, you already have vibrant pizza dough ready.

-I spent months perfecting this dough: finding the right amount of flour, water, yeast, and salt.
-This recipe makes 2 medium pizzas, or 1 large pizza – take your pick!
+I spent months perfecting this overnight pizza dough: finding the right amount of flour, water, yeast, and salt.
+This recipe makes 2 medium pizzas or 1 large pizza – take your pick!
 If you prefer to make 1 medium pizza (8 slices), the remaining dough can be bagged up and put in the fridge for up to 24 hours and then into the freezer for up to 1 month.